MezMerrit/AU-School-Handwriting-Fonts/README.md

 # About This Project #

 This project contains the binary font files for all Australian states.
-Each family's "Font" subdirectory contains the .ttf font file sets.
+Each family's subdirectory contains the .ttf font file sets and a .zip file to locally test the font in a variable font viewer.

 ## Build from gftool ##